kyracalvert/SingleTasker_toDoList_App/README.md

 # SingleTasker_toDoList_App
 ## MEAN Stack To-Do List Application

-1. Create a front end experience that allows a user to create a task.
+1. Create a Front End experience that allows a user to create a task.
 2. When the task is created, it should be stored inside of a database.
-3. Whenever a task is created the front end should refresh to show all tasks that need to be completed.
+3. When a new task is added, the front end should refresh to show all tasks that need to be completed.
 4. Each task should have an option to 'Complete' or 'Delete'.
-5. When a task is complete, its visual representation should change on the front end
+5. When a task is complete, its visual representation should change on the Front End
-6. Whether or not a task is complete should also be stored in the database.
+6. Whether or not a task is complete should be stored in the database.
-7. Deleting a task should remove it both from the Front End as well as the Database.
+7. Deleting a task should remove it, both from the Front End as well as the Database.

 # Built With: